jacegu/niki/README.md

 - **HMTL safe content:** if you write HTML in the wiki it won't be interpreted by the browser.
 - **Paragraphs:** if you split your page content in paragraphs Niki will respect that structure.
 - **Linking other niki pages**: You can create a link to other pages in the wiki by using the syntax `[the title of the page]`.
-Keep in mind that niki is case sansitive so a page entitled `page title` is different from `Page title`.
+Keep in mind that niki is case sansitive so a page entitled `page title` is different from another with the title `Page title`.
 Niki will also check if a page with given title exists.
-If no page with that title is found niki won't try to create a link.
+If no page with that title is found niki won't create a link.

 A page example
 -------------